Summary

 Hepatitis A

-Anyone can be infected if they come in direct contact with the hepatitis A virus through food, drinks or objects contaminated by the faeces (poo) of an infected person.
+Anyone can be at risk of hepatitis A transmission if they come in direct contact with the hepatitis A virus through food, drinks or objects contaminated by the faeces (poo) of an infected person.

 Hepatitis B

-Hepatitis B virus is spread when blood, semen, vaginal secretions or other body fluids from someone infected with hepatitis B enter the bloodstream of someone who is not infected with hepatitis B.
+Hepatitis B virus is spread when blood, semen, vaginal secretions or other body fluids from someone with hepatitis B enters the bloodstream of someone who does not have hepatitis B.

-People who are exposed to the hepatitis B virus may develop long-term hepatitis B, (where the virus stays in their body for their entire life).
-Babies and children who become infected are far more likely than adults to develop long-term hepatitis B.
+People who are exposed to the hepatitis B virus may develop chronic hepatitis B, (where the virus stays in their body for their entire life).
+Babies and children who become infected are far more likely than adults to develop chronic hepatitis B.

 Hepatitis C

-Hepatitis C is a blood-borne virus that is spread when blood from a person with hepatitis C enters another person’s bloodstream.
-In Australia, the most common way it is transmitted is through sharing unsterile injecting drug equipment.
+Hepatitis C is a bloodborne virus that is spread when blood from a person with hepatitis C enters another person’s bloodstream.
+In Australia, the most common way it is transmitted is through sharing injecting drug equipment.

-Around 20 to 30 per cent of people who become infected with hepatitis C may clear the virus from their blood with no treatment.
+Around 30% of people who become infected with hepatitis C may clear the virus from their blood in a few months with no treatment.
 These people no longer have hepatitis C and cannot pass it on.

-Around 70 to 80 per cent of people with hepatitis C, if untreated, continue to have the virus in their blood and are likely to have chronic hepatitis C. Of these, about 10 to 20 per cent will develop cirrhosis, which is serious scarring of the liver.
+Around 70% of people with hepatitis C, if untreated, continue to have the virus in their blood and are likely to have chronic hepatitis C. Of these, about 10 to 20% will develop cirrhosis, which is serious scarring of the liver.
 This can take 20 years or more to develop.
-A small number of people with cirrhosis may develop liver cancer.
+Cirrhosis increases the risk of developing liver cancer.

-Treatment with direct-acting antiviral medicines has greatly improved the outcomes for people with hepatitis C. These treatments can help decrease inflammation in the liver and can clear the virus in up to 90 per cent of people, and there are minimal side effects.
+Treatment with direct-acting antiviral medicines has greatly improved the outcomes for people with hepatitis C. These treatments can help decrease inflammation in the liver and can clear the virus in up to 95% of people, and there are minimal side effects.

 Hepatitis D